sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/export-datasets.rst

 ===============

 * Go to the Project page.
-* Select the project to import a Dataset to
+* Select the project to export a Dataset from

 You should get to a page similar to below